How to Turn a Timeshare Pitch Into a Cheap Vacation

 Negotiate for the Best Perks Possible

-Other timeshare companies offer similar promotions.
-The standard package includes a specific number of nights, resort amenities, and travel credits depending on the destination.
+The standard packages usually include a specific number of nights, resort amenities, and travel credits depending on the destination.
 Companies will often throw in extras if you ask.
 You’ll never know what you can get unless you ask for it.
-The worst they can say is “no.”

 Consider Other Travel Expenses

 Put Your Best “No” Face On

 The goal of these timeshare companies is to lure you in, wow you with all of their amenities, and close on a sale.
-Unfortunately, salespeople who work in the timeshare field are often ruthless when it comes to applying pressure and not taking “no” for an answer.
+Unfortunately, salespeople who work in the timeshare field are ruthless when it comes to applying pressure and achieving a sale.

-It will be awkward, but that’s all part of the game.
+It might be awkward, but that’s all part of the game.
 Salespeople want to get you excited about their product and make you feel a sense of urgency, so you’ll be more inclined to buy.

 Read the Fine Print

 Don’t forget to read the fine print before you agree to attend a timeshare presentation in exchange for a discounted getaway.
-Westgate Resorts, for example, puts limits on its deal dates and may not book during peak travel times like three-day weekends.
+Some companies put limits on their deal dates, and may not book your visit during peak travel times.

-Find out exactly what is and isn’t covered in the price of your trip, including transportation to and from the resort, tickets to attractions, and resort food and beverage credits.
+Find out exactly what is and isn’t covered in the price of your trip, including transportation to and from the resort.
+Check for tickets to attractions, resort food, and beverage credits.
 Be wary of attempts to upsell you on upgraded rooms or additional nights.